Grid Fill Tool for Autodesk Maya 2025

 Adjust Edge Flow

-Finally, I edited the edge flow of the newly created inner edges, to even out the distribution:
+Finally, I edited the edge flow of the newly created edges, to even out the distribution:

 Adjust Edge Flow